AjeetGitHub2016/deeplearning.ai/README.md

 # Deep-Learning-using-Python
-This is the course taken by Andrew Ng named as deeplearning.ai in Coursera.
-Programming assignments are in Python (few are using TensorFlow and Keras ).

-# Introduct
 deeplearning.ai is the new course by Andrew Ng on Coursera.
 He wanted to build a AI power socity and also added "AI is the new electricity".

 # Specilization details
 Website: https://www.deeplearning.ai/
 Instructor: Andrew Ng (http://www.andrewng.org/)
 TAs: Kian Katanforoosh and Younes Mourri

+# My Learning From the Course
+Learn How to build neural networks.
+Learn how to lead successful machine learning projects.
+Learn about Xavier/He initialization, Regularization, Dropout, Batch Normalization and Adam optimization and more.
+Learn about Convolutional networks, RNNs, LSTM and more.
+Programming assignment from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
+You Programming assignments are in Python and in TensorFlow in Keras.

 # Repository Structure
 Course 1: Neural Networks and Deep Learning